SoftIcePink/IoT-MQTT-M5Stack-VM/README.md

-It will generate / create :
+## What do these codes do ?
+* Install useful tools for **very basic** dev projects
+*

-* Password and secret for Graylog
+* Prompts for password and secret for Graylog
-* Create a database graylog
+* Create a database GrayLog on MongoDB
+* Associate a node on OpenSearch for GrayLog